Being prepared to say No allows you to have a three-stage approach when faced with typical upsetting situations.

 You might want to blurt out ‘Leave me alone!’ but that would disrupt the dinner and make you look like the bad guy.
 Or you might want to try and slough it off with ‘Whatever.’ but that leaves you open to further questioning.

 If your uncle enjoys putting you on the spot and proving how stupid it is that you’re an actor then he’s not going to give up easily.
-When someone wants blood he’ll often keep going until he gets it.
+When someone wants blood he’ll keep going until he gets it.

 It could go something like this: